Qualities for Success

 As a mentor, are you available?
 Do you appreciate individual differences?
 Are you able to use self-direction and questioning in guiding your mentee?
-Do you celebrate in your mentee’s success?
-Are you able to provide your mentee with not only skill development, but networking opportunities, as well?
+Do you celebrate your mentee’s success?
+Are you able to provide your mentee with not only skill development but networking opportunities, as well?

 Mentoring relationships are often tailored to the mentoring needs in terms of providing career advancement interventions and psychosocial support.
 Mentors are encouraged to establish early on the expected roles and responsibilities of the relationship with their mentee.

 - Mentors should evaluate their own mentoring skills.